NeonGraal/graphql-plus/graphql-plus/Schema.md

 Cat_Option = 'sequential' | 'single'
 ```

-A category is a set of operations defined by an Output type.
+A Category is a set of operations defined by an Output type.

-A category has a default alias of the Output type with the first character changed to lowercase.
+A Category has a default alias of the Output type with the first character changed to lowercase.
 Other aliases may be specified.

 By default an operation can specify multiple fields that are resolved in parallel but this can be changed with the following Options: